-The second quarter of 2009 closed with the highest consumer credit card and residential real estate loan delinquency and charge-off rates since the Federal Reserve began tracking data on the subjects.
+The second quarter closed with the highest consumer credit card delinquency and charge-off rates since the Federal Reserve began tracking data on the subjects.

 Residential real estate loan delinquencies increased to 8.84 percent this month, up from last quarter’s 7.85 percent.
 Charge-offs also reached an all-time high of 2.34 percent.
 The health of commercial real estate loans is also declining, according to the Federal Reserve, reaching lows not seen since the early 1990s.
 The delinquency rate reached 7.91 percent this past quarter, yet the relatively low percentage of charge-offs means a host of nonperforming loans remain on the banks’ books.